btemplep/authzee/README.md

 This is a more complex example that shows how to handle multiple identities, resources, and grants.
 It utilizes all these elements to create a more complex request for the audit, authorize, batch audit, and batch authorize workflows.

-Run [complex_example.py](./complex_example.py) from the root of the project after installing the dependencies from the `requirements.txt` file.
+Run [complex_example.py](./complex_example.py) from the root of the project after installing the dependencies from the `src/requirements.txt` file.

 ## Tests

-Run the tests and generate a coverage report from the root of the project after installing the dependencies from the `requirements.txt` file.
+Run the tests and generate a coverage report from the root of the project after installing the dependencies from the `src/requirements.txt` file.

 ```console
 pytest -vvv --cov=./src --cov-report=term --cov-report=html tests/unit